Voting FAQs

 Voting absentee in person at the auditor’s office

 You may cast an absentee ballot in person at your county auditor’s office starting 20 days before the election.
 You must cast the ballot at the auditor’s office; you cannot take it home.
-All absentee ballots are counted and tabulated on Election Day.
 Don’t forget your voter ID!

 In-person absentee voting is not available on Election Day unless the polls open at noon.
 If the polls open at noon, you may cast an absentee ballot at the county auditor’s office from 8-11 a.m. on Election Day.